T: +44 (0)7798925695

-Cardiff based destination marketing specialists Heavenly, along with graphic design company Orchard are working closely with the Ancient Connections team and their new pilgrimage partners to create a unique brand for the route that will inspire visitors from the UK, Ireland and abroad to take up the pilgrim’s mantle and have a potentially life-changing experience.
+Following community consultation and market research, the name of the route will be Wexford – Pembrokeshire Pilgrim Way.
+Cardiff based destination marketing specialists Heavenly, along with graphic design company Orchard have created a unique brand for the route that will inspire visitors from the UK, Ireland and abroad to take up the pilgrim’s mantle and have a potentially life-changing experience.
 Branding will feature on route way-markers, maps and leaflets as well as pilgrim passports and a pilgrim app.

 Project Outputs: Two new FTE jobs.
 New pilgrim route between Ferns, Wexford and St Davids, Pembrokeshire